paly2/GPIOEmu/README.md

+Grammar mistake in this file ?
+Please open an issue !

 # GPIOEmu

 GPIOEmu is a python module able to emulate some functions of the RPi.GPIO module, for testing purpose (or educational, but remember that students also need reality).